Child development at 6-8 years: what’s happening

 Here are some simple things you can do to help your child’s development at this age:

-- Build your child’s self-esteem and self-confidence by recognising their strengths and positive qualities.
+- Build your child’s self-esteem and self-confidence by recognising their strengths.
 Sometimes children’s self-esteem goes down in the primary school years as they become more self-critical and compare themselves with others.

 - Let your child see you trying new things and making mistakes.
-This helps your child understand that learning and improving are all about making mistakes, but the key thing is to never give up.
+This helps your child understand that learning and improving invovle making mistakes, but the key thing is to never give up and to be kind to yourself.

 - Give your child opportunities to explore and learn, inside and outside.
 Inside they can experiment with things like cups, thermometers, magnifying glasses and jars for storing things.
 Outside you could explore your local park or nature reserve together.